ericom-gideon/docs/docs/apps/how_to_utilize_a_cdn_with_ninefold.md

 Before deploying your app, we recommend that your S3 configurations work on your local machine.
 If everything looks good, go ahead and deploy on to Ninefold.
 Since Ninefold does run rake assets:precompile for you, new and edited assets will be synced to your S3 bucket.

-_Note: if you are you're deploying the same application with two different rails environments, you should set up separate buckets per environment.
+_Note: if you're deploying the same application with two different rails environments, you should set up separate buckets per environment.
 That’s what I prefer since it makes it easier to troubleshoot._

 #### Amazon CloudFront setup